wacncontent/CustomizeTool/removeCommentOutput/articles/best-practices-cdn.md

 - Streaming video files to the client on demand.
 Video benefits from the low latency and reliable connectivity available from the globally located datacenters that offer CDN connections.

-- Generally improving the experience for users, especially those located far from the application’s datacenter location who would otherwise suffer higher latency.
-A large proportion of the total size of the content in a web application is often static, and using the CDN can help to maintain performance and overall user experience while eliminating the requirement to deploy the application to multiple data centers.
+- Generally improving the experience for users, especially those located far from the application's datacenter location who would otherwise suffer higher latency.
+A large proportion of the total size of the content in a web site is often static, and using the CDN can help to maintain performance and overall user experience while eliminating the requirement to deploy the application to multiple data centers.

 - Coping with the growing load on applications that service mobile and fixed devices that are part of the Internet of Things (IoT).
 The huge numbers of such devices and appliances could easily overwhelm the application if it was required to process broadcast messages and manage firmware update distribution directly.